 The TicWatch Pro 3 is one of the best Wear OS watches - you can use this with your iPhone or Android phone - and it offers some solid battery life as well as some intuitive functionality.

-This uses the latest Qualcomm Snapdragon Wear 4100 chipset with 1GB of RAM, and we found this smartwatch to be one of the most powerful devices of this list.
+This uses Qualcomm's Snapdragon Wear 4100 chipset with 1GB of RAM, and we found this smartwatch to be one of the most powerful devices on this list.
 Apps load quickly, and we didn't find any time where you'll be left waiting for something to boot up.

 Battery life is where this smartwatch truly sings though with the smartwatch able to last for over a month in what the company calls 'Essential Mode'.
 Want to keep your smartwatch features running?
 You'll still get three days from a single charge of this smartwatch.

-Plus, the price means it undercuts a lot of other top-end smartwatches as well so it's a touch cheaper than many other options on this list and its all-round package impressed during our review period with the wearable, and we dubbed it "a quality smartwatch with three-day battery life, great speed, and a sleek design".
+The price means it undercuts a lot of other top-end smartwatches, so it's a touch cheaper than many other options on this list and its all-round package impressed during our review period with the wearable, and we dubbed it "a quality smartwatch with three-day battery life, great speed, and a sleek design".